roszpun/vue-collapse/docs/README.md

-> VueCollapse - a flexible accordion plugin
+> VueCollapse - a flexible accordion plugin for Vue.js 2

 # Getting started